As a neuroscientist, I am fascinated by infatuation; it's such a strong, mysterious phenomenon, yet is entirely scientifically-explainable.

 What to Do?
 Understand That Your Feelings Are Scientifically-Explainable and Never Permanent

 The wild array of feelings that come along with any form of attraction may seem intangible and wondrous, but they are caused by altered levels of different neurotransmitters.
 Focusing on the science behind such a strong human experience is crucial in dealing with the pain that it can cause you.

 - Reject dwelling in the infatuation too much.
 It's incredibly tempting to spend hours writing and lamenting about the subject of your "love", only to enter an even more heightened state of delusion.
 Even if this isn't your first infatuation and you saw that you got over your last one, remember that, naturally, you will be convinced that this person is the one and that you are ruining your life by missing out on being with them.This is nonsense and is your brain tricking you!

-- The best way to avoid falling into this horrible, fantasy-driven loop of obsessing and fantasising and despairing is to understand the science behind this crazy human experience.
+- The best way to avoid falling into this nauseating, fantasy-driven loop of obsessing and fantasising and despairing is to understand the science behind this crazy human experience.

-- It is also incredibly comforting to know that unrequited infatuation very rarely lasts for more than 6-8 months, and often will fizzle out incredibly suddenly earlier than this.
-This is because infatuation is not logical or grounded at all.
+- It is also incredibly comforting to know that unrequited infatuation very rarely lasts for more than 6-8 months, and often will fizzle out incredibly suddenly and much earlier than this.
+This is because infatuation is neither logical nor grounded at all.
 It is so, so ephemeral by nature; one day you will look back at this period of your life and it will seem like a wild but distant dream.
 Trust me on that one.

 Feeling Something Intensely Doesn't Mean It's Permanent